bluehalo/node-fhir-server-mongo/README.md

 }
 ```

-Now you should have access to the Patient and Observation resources.
-Using your request builder, create a new GET request with the required Authorization header.
-For example:
+With the request builder, create a GET request with the required authorization header.
+Access scopes based on the above tokens are Patient and Observation resources.

 ```
 GET http://localhost:3000/dstu2/Patient/1
 Authorization: Bearer <access_token>
 ```

-You should get back the Patient record.
+Received Patient record:

 ```
 {
   "resourceType": "Patient",